devzeebo/devzeebo.github.io/posts/reduxHorizontalAndVerticalReducers.md

 set up their first Redux project is the way they will set up future projects, even if the alternative reducer configuration would work better.

+## TL;DR

+1. Redux state isn't a relational database, and shouldn't be organized as such
+2. **Reducers**: Decouple from your business logic so that others can interface without requiring regression testing of your usage of them
+3. **Actions**: Tightly couple your business logic so that the code can be reused across multiple views without duplicating code

 ## Reducer Direction

 I recently had difficulty describing the different reducer configurations to